cristinafsanz/jekyll-now/_posts/2016-06-17-organizing-a-learning-process.md

 * Resources: Free books to learn web design, articles

-* Ideas: Apply learning with personal projects, go to meetups/conferences, follow front-end cracks
+* Ideas: Apply learning with personal projects, go to meetups/conferences, follow people that are where you want to be in front-end development